Skip to main content

 Learn more

-However, if you stare at one color for a prolonged period, the cones in your eye that process blue light will become fatigued, weakening the signal they send to your brain.
-When you look away from that color and fix your eyes on a white wall or piece of paper, you’ll see an afterimage in an opposite, or complementary, color.1 What you’re seeing is the white spectrum of light from the wall, but cone fatigue is making it difficult for your eyes to process the light from the color you were originally looking at, so the afterimage will appear as the opposite color on a color wheel.
+If you stare at one color for a prolonged period, the cones in your eye that process blue light will become fatigued, weakening the signal they send to your brain.
+When you look away from that color and fix your eyes on a white wall or piece of paper, you’ll see an afterimage in an opposite, or complementary, color.
+What you’re seeing is the white spectrum of light from the wall, but cone fatigue is making it difficult for your eyes to process the light from the color you were originally looking at, so the afterimage will appear as the opposite color on a color wheel.

 Complementary colors look especially dynamic together because they play up each other’s intensity while appearing balanced since they equally stimulate different parts of the eye.
 It’s a natural illusion that adds energy and draws the eye.